jasgigli/gigli.js/README.md

 ## Choose Your Style: The 3 APIs

-Validex's core strength is its **Unified Runtime**.
+Gigli.js's core strength is its **Unified Runtime**.
 Define rules in any style, and they'll all work together seamlessly.

 <details>
   <summary><strong>1.
 The Schema Builder API (for Zod & Yup lovers)</strong></summary>